Astra Schedule Access

-Starting Fall 2017, all 3.0 credit hour course sections that require a centrally-scheduled classroom must follow a standardized meeting pattern.
+All 3.0 credit hour course sections that require a centrally-scheduled classroom must follow a standardized meeting pattern.
 These meeting patterns allow for maximum access to class offerings for students, and they also facilitate the most efficient use of classrooms.
 With increased enrollment, standardized meeting patterns also allow for more classes to be taught throughout the week.

 Access the Senate-endorsed Standard Meeting Pattern rule, which lists all of the recognized standardized meeting patterns to use.

 How to Make Changes to the Course Schedule (Pink Sheets)